Posture

 Why shouldn't I slouch?

-Slouching is ok.
-In fact, slouching is recommended.
-Slouching bends the lower spine which is essential for spinal health.
+In fact, slouching is recommended because it bends the lower spine into flexion, creating small movements in the joints which is essential for spinal health.

 Myth busting